 Minerals make water hard.
 You have hard water when you scum in the shower and a white crust on faucets.
 Calcium and magnesium represent the primary minerals causing the whitish buildup on fixtures and sinks.
 Hard water may also contain iron and copper.
-The minerals pose no threat to your health, but your plumbing system and appliances are another story.
+The minerals pose no threat to your health, but your plumbing system and appliances are another stories.
 The gradual accumulation of mineral deposits in pipes and drains sets the stage for damage that will need repair or replacement.

 Constricted Flow in Water Supply Lines

 As years go by, minerals slowly collect on the interior surfaces of the pipes supplying water throughout your home.
 When you are not running water from faucets or for appliances, the water sits in the pipes.
 This creates an opportunity for the water to deposit minerals inside the pipes.

 The process begins to narrow the diameter of the pipes.
 You may eventually notice that your water flow diminishes.
 Meanwhile, the pressure in the pipes could be increasing.
 As the process continues, the pressure could wear down the connection joints in pipes.
 Leaks will ultimately develop.
 These will naturally require repair.